Find Trade Colleges

 Other Paper Goods Machine Operator Job Titles

-Job Outlook for Paper Goods Machine Setters, Operators, and Tenders
+Job Demand for Paper Goods Machine Setters, Operators, and Tenders

-In 2016, there was an estimated number of 94,600 jobs in the United States for Paper Goods Machine Setter, Operator, or Tender.
+In the United States, there were 94,600 jobs for Paper Goods Machine Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Paper Goods Machine Setter, Operator, or Tender.
 Due to new job openings and attrition, there will be an average of 8,300 job openings in this field each year.

 undefined